 FHA allows FICOs as low as 500 with ten percent down and 580 with 3.5 percent down.
 Realistically, however, you'd need a clean history in the last 12 months and / or a larger down payment to get approved with those scores.

 VA loans don't have an "official" minimum credit score, and the VA backs loans up to 100 percent of the home's purchase price for eligible service members and veterans.
-Your credit history in the last 12 months should be clean if your scores are low.
+It's possible to get a VA home loan with bad credit, but your credit history should be clean in the last 12 months if your scores are low.

 USDA Rural Housing loans have income-eligibility rules, and properties must be located in designated rural areas.
 The USDA allows loans of up to 100 percent of the purchase price.
 Flexible underwriting, especially in areas with low populations, make these loans easier to get.